 4. The Copy and Design.

-Sometimes the copy, or content, of the email IS what’s being offered in the form of new or useful information for the reader.
+Sometimes the copy, or content, of the email IS what’s being offered in the form of great, new or useful information for the reader.
 Other times, it has to communicate an external value like a sales promotion or coupon.
 In either case, make sure your content skips the hard-sell and spammy lingo.
 It’s a turnoff for consumers today who have been trained to spot phishing emails and other scams.

-Beyond visual appeal, part of establishing trust is just making sure that your email is clear of errors.
+Beyond visual appeal, part of establishing trust is just making sure that your email campaign is clear of errors.
 You might be shocked (or maybe not) at how many emails go out daily that are loaded with spelling, punctuation or grammar errors.
 This is just never acceptable, and in some cases, like with professional services such as lawyers or accountants, it can even be seriously detrimental to your credibility.

-Finally, provide a comfortable “landing” for your users in the form of a consistent experience between email and other media.
-If your email is driving a prospect to see more or read more on a web landing page, make sure that page looks and feels consistent, and that the experience on the landing page meets the reader’s expectations.
+Finally, provide a comfortable “landing” for your audience in the form of a consistent experience between email and other media.
+If your email is driving a prospect to see more or read more on a web landing page, make sure that page looks and feels consistent, and that the experience on the landing page meets the reader’s great expectations.

 5. Build Trust Over Time.